 - Cyber security and data breach notification obligations

 Our international, multidisciplinary professionals provide the GDPR advisory you need, wherever you need it.
 We offer a comprehensive introduction to the GDPR, designed to enable delegates to understand how to implement the regulation.
 Specialized training courses enable individuals to fulfill the role of data protection officer (DPO) within an organization or implement privacy-protective technologies.

-To listen to our podcast on the GDPR, please visit the episode links below:
+To view our slides on the GDPR, please visit the episode links below: